Càng Long district

-Càng Long is a rural district (huyện) of Trà Vinh province in the Mekong Delta region of Vietnam.
+Càng Long was a rural district (huyện) of Trà Vinh province in the Mekong Delta region of Vietnam.
 As of 2019 the district had a population of 287,955.
 The district covers an area of 284 km2.
 The district capital lies at Càng Long.
 In Sino-Vietnamese script, used until 1945, the city's name is given as 冈隆.

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The district was dissolved and new wards were rearranged from the district.

 Geography

 Càng Long district is located in the northern province of Trà Vinh.
 On the east side it borders the provincial capital city of Trà Vinh, Bến Tre province and boundary in the northeast and Châu Thành district in the southeast.
 To the north is Vũng Liêm district, Vĩnh Long.